Dynamic Bayesian network of dermatologic and mental conditions, Scientific Reports (2024)

 AVERAGE 0.67

-The final Bayesian network follows a multivariate normal distribution: we can therefore represent it with its marginal and partial correlation matrices.
-Below are the portions of the those matrices that describe the correlations between variables across time, with correlations in absolute values.
+The final Bayesian network follows a multivariate normal distribution.
+Therefore, we can represent it with its marginal and partial correlation matrices.
+Below are the portions of the those matrices that describe the (absolute) correlations between variables across time.

 The proportions of variance explained by the parents of key conditions, discounting the variance explained by the condition itself due to autocorrelation, are reported below.